Toggle menu

 Extending the Keyword Search

-You can add additional fields to the keyword search input, which means you can search for terms specific to your case types.
+The keyword search input can be set up to search for other values, not just those listed above, which means you can search for terms specific to your case types.

 Pick "Keyword search" from the list of query fields, then press the "Add keyword search query field" button: